The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Problem: Can’t work 61 hours weekly.
 Need to phase out 8 SMB clients to make room.

-Phase-out strategy:
+Phase-out strategy

 Option A: Fire all 8 immediately

-Pros: Fast, clean break
+Pros: Fast, clean break.

-Cons: Revenue drops $96K → $48.5K immediately before stabilizing at $93.5K with the enterprise
+Cons: Revenue drops $96K → $48.5K immediately before stabilizing at $93.5K with the enterprise clients.

 Option B: 90-day transition

-Pros: Smooth revenue transition
+Pros: Smooth revenue transition.

-Cons: 3 months of overwork
+Cons: 3 months of overwork.

 Katrina chose Option B: 90-day transition with 30-day notice to each SMB client.

-Month 4 phase-out notifications:
+Month 4 phase-out notifications

-Sent to 8 low-efficiency clients:
+Sent an email to 8 low-efficiency clients:

 “Hi [Client],